renataprs/Frontend-mini-projects/README.md

 This repository contains a summary of all my study projects and other information in relation to my evolution.
 With a high emphasis on front-end development, I'll work on a few JavaScript-based Web/Mobile projects, with a pinch of UI-UX design.<br>
 <br>
 > *"It's always a good time to take your skills to the next level"*.
 This sentence is my philosophy and I want to improve my coding skills all the time.
 I believe that take mini-projects is a good way to consistently improve your abilities and push yourself to the next level.
-That's why I love this method.
+That's why I love this pathway.
-Besides that, I love to share my knowledge with others, then I hope this repository can be useful and inspire someone to reach their next level too.<br><br>
+Besides that, **I love to share my knowledge with others, then I hope this repository can be useful and inspire someone to reach their next level too** 🤩.<br><br>

 ### Would you like to see my progress?
 Please, [check out the links below ⬇](https://github.com/requaresma/Frontend-Pathway/blob/master/README.md#log-of-my-progress)